Simon J. Blanchard

 In this manuscript, we propose a series of interventions designed to increase consumers’ debt repayment amounts.
 Building on prior literature on how consumers categorize purchases, three experimental studies show that interventions which label consumer credit card debts as either ordinary or exceptional motivate consumers to make larger credit card repayments – but only to the extent that their debt predominantly consists of ordinary expenditures.
 In our fourth study, using field data from real indebted consumers, we show that making people aware of their exceptional debt by sending unusual spending notification emails can increase repayment amounts – but, consistent with our experiments, only if most of the debt actually comes from ordinary expenses.

-4. Simon Blanchard and Remi Trudel (2019), "Debt as Usual: Framing Tax refunds as ordinary income to increase repayments."
+4. Simon Blanchard and Remi Trudel (2019), "Debt as Usual: On the (In)effectiveness of Framing Tax Returns as Ordinary Income to Increase Debt Repayments."
 Work in progress.